Corporations investing in crypto has been saved

 Looking to deep dive into the topic of corporate investment in crypto?
 Be sure to join us on May 23 to learn more about the considerations and guidelines for doing so directly from our Blockchain & Digital Assets leaders.

-Some operating companies are actively allocating cash to digital assets.
+More operating companies are actively allocating portions of their treasury to digital assets.
 We began to see meaningful examples of this dynamic in 2020, and it continues despite the fluctuations and turbulence in the markets.
 One early example was MicroStrategy Inc., which in 2020 announced that it had made more than $1B in bitcoin purchases and then continued to acquire more in subsequent years.
-They characterized it as an investment that would “provide the opportunity for better returns and preserve the value of our capital over time compared to holding cash.”1 Some companies have followed suit, and others may now be wondering how to invest in bitcoin and other digital assets.
-There are a variety of reasons for adding digital assets to a company’s balance sheet, whether it’s seeking asymmetric risk return observed over previous years or as a natural hedge against fluctuating fiat currencies; it’s part of a corporate strategy to embrace modern, open technologies; or it’s a complement to an operational strategy that includes accepting digital assets as payments.
+They characterized it as an investment that would “provide the opportunity for better returns and preserve the value of our capital over time compared to holding cash.”1 Since then, and as of the date of this publication, they have amassed more than 226,000 bitcoin.
+Some companies have followed suit, and others may now be wondering how to invest in bitcoin and other digital assets.2 There are a variety of reasons for adding digital assets to a company’s balance sheet, whether it’s seeking asymmetric risk return observed over previous years or as a natural hedge against fluctuating fiat currencies; it’s part of a corporate strategy to embrace modern, open technologies; or it’s a complement to an operational strategy that includes accepting digital assets as payments.

 What follows here, then, is some guidance on what undergirds any corporate decision to invest in digital assets like bitcoin.
 In addition, we set out the ongoing actions that teams across a company should undertake to monitor and go forward with a long-term investment.
 In other words, our goal is to answer the question “How would you do that?” rather than “Why do it?”